segunak/SegunAkinyemi.com/docs/_posts/2024-11-18-dough-diaries-jefferson-city.md

 They served an impressively large cinnamon roll, but they were a bit sparing with the icing.
 The taste leaned more toward a coffee roll—which, despite plebeians mistaking the two, is not the same as a proper cinnamon roll—than what I was hoping for.
 It was good but could've used more icing.
 However, the value of this spot as a "third place" in the city was second only to Yanis Coffee Zone for me.
 I ended up bringing my family here to hang out and enjoy the vibes.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d6238.305782501838!2d-92.17453972451327!3d38.57632687179437!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87db5f01d625cea5%3A0x85bb2f37aa6d18bb!2sHigh%20Rise%20Bakery!5e0!3m2!1sen!2sus!4v1731978720179!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

+## Schulte's Fresh Foods

+They had so many cinnamon roll options here I wasn't able to reasonably try them all during my stay.
+There's a bakery section in the store with a case the length of a rather long wall filled with freshly baked pastries, and an entire section dedicated to cinnamon rolls.
+It's almost as if they let the bakers try out different kinds of cinnamon rolls to see what works.
+I tried at least three different types: icing, cream cheese, and some sort of tres leches fusion, and there were still a handful of others I didn't get to.
+Locals also let me know this is the best place in town to get donuts.
+The baking team here goes hard.
+Everything here was good.

+<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3120.129655369176!2d-92.20298132451447!3d38.5538264717994!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87db5e994a24de9f%3A0x7fbdc07df18f3d29!2sSchulte&#39;s%20Fresh%20Foods!5e0!3m2!1sen!2sus!4v1731978481846!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## Love Coffee